gedrutten/Portfolio/content/3644QCA/Day5.md

     This is the English train map that would stay in my back pocket for the rest of the time in Shanghai.
 </center>

-TODO - talk about where we went, add pics of map

 <div class="row">
     <div class="6u 12u$(medium)">
         {{< figure src="/img/3644QCA/day05/IMG_4568.jpg" link="/img/3644QCA/day05/IMG_4568.jpg">}}